-In November 2014, we were awarded an extension to our current contract with Bell Helicopter to manufacture skin and skin-to-core components for several of Bell's commercial helicopter models.
-This three-year follow on contract has an expected value in excess of \$24.0 million.
-The components are manufactured at our full-service aerospace innovation and manufacturing support center in Bloomfield, Connecticut.
-At December 31, 2016 and 2015, \$8.9 million and \$12.1 million, respectively was included in backlog for orders under this program.
+In 2014, we were awarded an extension to our current contract with Bell Helicopter to manufacture skin and skin-to-core components for several of Bell's commercial helicopter models.
+We are currently in discussions with Bell Helicopter for a five-year follow on contract.
+At December 31, 2017 and 2016, \$3.9 million and \$8.9 million, respectively, was included in backlog for orders under this program.
 Annual quantities for this program will vary, as they are dependent upon the orders Bell receives from its customers.